sriram1998/Key-Word-Extraction/README.md

-# Extracting key information from error description.
+# Extracting key information from Issue description.

 Dataset used : github issues from kaggle.